bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James, I used it today.
 I know what it is.

-Speaker 0: 01:13:53

-And I'm not talking to any of

 Speaker 1: 01:13:54

-you guys, but I'm talking, dear listener, like, were you lobbying for Taproot and did you really understand what was in it?
+And I'm not talking to any of you guys, but I'm talking to dear listener, like, were you lobbying for Taproot and did you really understand what was in it?

 Speaker 5: 01:14:00